-If you are awarded funds in excess of what you owe in tuition and fees, this remaining balance (called a 'refund') will be distributed to you depending upon the payment option you selected through your Bank Mobile Account.
-This money can then be used to pay for your rent, text books, or whatever else you may choose to use it for.
+If you are awarded funds in excess of what you owe in tuition and fees, this remaining balance (called a 'refund') will be disbursed to you depending upon the refund selection preference you selected through your Bank Mobile Account.
+This money can then be used to pay for your rent, textbooks, or whatever else you may choose to use it for.

 Bank Mobile is how refunds are processed at Texas A&M University-Corpus Christi.
 If this is your first semester at A&M-Corpus Christi, you should have received a lime green envelop at the billing address you have on file with the University.

-You must activate your account and select a refund preference in order to receive any refund monies from TAMUCC.
+You must select a refund preference in order to receive any refund monies from TAMUCC.

 You can view a tentative refund schedule via the Business Office web site.
 You can also log in to your Bank Mobile account to track the progress of any pending refunds.
 For further assistance, please contact the Business Office.